permutationlock/zimpl/README.md

 ## The library

-This might sound complicated, but the `zimpl` module is ~50 lines of code and exposes exactly two declarations.
+The above might sound complicated, but the `zimpl` module is ~50 lines of code and exposes exactly two declarations.

 ### `Impl`